Vanilla-OS/apx/README.md

 git clone https://github.com/Vanilla-OS/apx.git
 ```

-- You will have to enter the cloned repository and compile Apx with GO:-
+- You will have to enter the cloned repository and compile Apx with `go`:-

 ```bash
 cd apx